GarthSnyder/PromiseKit/Documents/GettingStarted.md

 }
 ```

-No matter the outcome of your chain—-failure or success—-your `ensure`
+No matter the outcome of your chain—-failure or success—-`ensure`
-handler is always called.
+handlers are always called.

 Let’s compare this pattern with its completion handler equivalent: